-Although I enjoy all photography, underwater photography has been my passion for the past 30 years.
-After scuba certification in 1980 by the founder and now President of the Aggressor Fleet, a worldwide liveaboard operation, I was fortunate enough to gain invaluable underwater diving and photography experience through "liveaboard" diving all over the world.
-As a serious and professional underwater photographer I use liveaboards because of their locations, facilities, maximum # of dives, and exposure to other photographers.
-In taking advantage of this mode of diving, I have logged over 1200 dives in many Caribbean, Pacific, and Asian/Indonesian countries.
+Although I enjoy all photography, underwater photography has been my passion for over 33 years.
+After scuba certification in 1980 by the founder and now key partner of the Aggressor Fleet, a worldwide liveaboard operation, I was fortunate enough to gain invaluable underwater diving and photography experience through "liveaboard" diving all over the world.
+As a serious and professional underwater photographer I use liveaboards because of their locations, facilities, maximum # of dives afforded, and exposure to other photographers.
+In taking advantage of this mode of diving, I have logged over 1300 dives in many Caribbean, Pacific, and Asian/Indonesian countries.

 Underwater photography not only invovles composition, lighting, camera settings, etc., but important diving skills like buoyancy control, breathing techniques, diving in currents and low visibility.
 Also, a key factor in getting that "perfect" shot is to understand the creature/fish in their habitats, and how they react to your presence.
 These are all challenges that I enjoy, in addition to the excitement of traveling to some of the most remote parts of the world like Papua New Guinea and Raja Ampat, Indonesia.